StuckBoy/blipblopblog/_posts/2023/01 - January/2023-01-18-i-beat-my-first-smt-game.md

 other titles hoping to capture a bit of the essence that made that cult classic such a great entry.

 Obviously since SMT 5 is my first real foray into the _Shin Megami Tensei_ series, it will be the standard I use to compare older titles, for better or worse.
-I'm excited to excperience what else is out there, and there will probably be moments those games do better than SMT 5 could.
+I'm excited to experience what else is out there, and there will probably be moments those games do better than SMT 5 could.